jjserranogarcia/SQL_Project_Data_Job_Analysis/README.md

 🔗 Access the SQL queries that powered these insights here: [project_sql folder](/project_sql/)

  # Background
-Starting out in the field of data analytics, I decided to explore the job market to identify the most valuable skills to learn.
+Starting out in the field of data science, I decided to explore the job market to identify the most valuable skills to learn.

 ### This project explores the following key questions: